 The activities you pick do not have to be big crazy things.
 I will do a few larger activities that may cost money but I try to keep this list budget friendly.

-The point is to do what your family loves and what works for you.
+Always keep in mind the reason for doing this is to come together as a family.
+Do what your family loves and what works for you.
 Start looking in your own town and cities for things to do.

 Christmas Countdown Activity Ideas